tibs/why-I-quite-like-Ruby/ruby-slide-notes.rst

 **Note** I believe it *is* important to use a programming languages own terms for its concepts.
 In this case it shows up relative subtelties in the way the language is mean to work and be used.
-I've always had a particulare dislike for the sort of C or C++ programmer who insists on discussing Python method calling in C or C++ terms only, zeroing in on pointer management, and refusing to use Python's own terms, often citing "but that's what the low level implementation does" (perhaps true in CPython, perhaps not in other variants).
+I've always had a particulare dislike for the sort of argument I see some C or C++ programmers making, where they insist on discussing Python method calling in C or C++ terms only, zeroing in on pointer management, and refusing to use Python's own terms, often citing "but that's what the low level implementation does" (perhaps true in CPython, perhaps not in other variants).
 There is normally a (good) reason for the terminology a programming language uses to talk about itself.

 Ruby and monkey patching